Acylindrical hyperbolicity of cubical small-cancellation groups: Introduction

-The comparison with the acylindrical hyperbolicity result of Gruber-Sisto, for graphical small-cancellation groups, is interesting; our results about cubical small-cancellation groups do not follow from corresponding results about graphical small-cancellation presentations, since the latter viewpoint does not account for high-dimensional cubes.
-On the other hand, restricting Theorems~\ref{thmi:classification_of_triangles} and~\ref{thmi:main} to the case where $\dimension X=1$ and each $Y_i$ is a graph, one does not reprove the results of~\cite{GruberSisto:graphical} or~\cite{Strebel} in full generality, since the cubical $C'(\frac{1}{144})$ condition is a priori more restrictive than the small-cancellation conditions needed in the classical and graphical cases (which are the classical $C'(\frac16)$ and the graphical $Gr(7)$ conditions, respectively).
+On the other hand, restricting Theorems~\ref{thmi:classification_of_triangles} and~\ref{thmi:main} to the case where $\dimension X=1$ and each $Y_i$ is a graph, one does not reprove the results of~\cite{GruberSisto:graphicalJ} or~\cite{Strebel} in full generality, since the cubical $C'(\frac{1}{144})$ condition is more restrictive than the conditions needed in the classical and graphical cases (which are the classical $C'(\frac16)$ and the graphical $Gr(7)$ conditions, respectively). \end{rem}